dronsEETAC/MobileWebApp/README.md

 ![IonicAppDemo](https://user-images.githubusercontent.com/100842082/213981154-11cb3b23-81cc-4eac-ad5d-25c1dac7714a.png)

 The IonicVueMobileAppDEE is a front-end module developed in Ionic Vue.
-It allows the user to do a bunch of things, including:
+It allows the user to control the drone individually and to access to the different games of the ecosystem.

+For the individual control there is a bunch of things a user can do:
 - Showing the picture/video stream sent by the camera service
-- Free guiding the drone
+- Free guiding the drone via buttons
 - Showing telemetry data
 - Starting/Stopping a LED sequence in the drone
+- Free guiding the drone via the orientation of the device
+- Play the Drone Circus Game

+Then the user can also choose to play the Controllers Game or the Follow Me Game.

+Each of the games is paired with its own dashboard implemented in the Dashboard Games.
+So to play the games the dashboard web app must be also opened in a computer.

 ## Demo
-This video es a short demo of some of the functionalities of the Mobile APP.
+This video es a short demo of some of the individual functionalities of the Mobile APP.
 [Ionic App in action](https://www.youtube.com/watch?v=iDihSNpX-gs)

 In the video: